IIT Real-Time Communication, WebRTC, Mobility, VoIP, NG911 Conference & Expo

 Next Generation Emergency Communications Services

-Emerging Technologies and RTC
+Emerging Technologies Applications in RTC

 Track Co-Chairs: Alvin Chin, Biswaranjan Senapati, Stephen Xia